Peterhead Power Station Explainer

 What are the dangers of a new Peterhead power station?

 The Peterhead proposals should ring alarm bells for anyone concerned about Scotland doing our fair share of climate action.
-It will produce out hundreds of thousands tonnes of emissions for years to come, when we need instead to rapidly cut emissions.
+New research has shown the developers failed to account for almost 1 million tonnes of climate pollution per year associated with the project.

 Climate science is crystal clear that Scotland should be transitioning to powering our lives with renewable energy, not building new fossil fuel infrastructure.
 The UN Secretary-General has described investing in such new infrastructure as “moral and economic madness”.